 If a female is near the male's nest site, he may pick up leaves in his beak and go in and out of the nest cavity.

-Before pairing, these birds feed and travel as individuals.
+Before pairing, these birds feed and travel independently or in groups not yet paired.

-These birds are mainly monogamous.
-Although the males may change mates between broods.
+Starlings are primarily monogamous, though males may switch mates between broods.
 Starlings do not mate for life.

 The Starlings nesting habits may begin as early as fall.
 Selecting a cavity in a building, birdhouse, or an old Woodpecker hole.